sebam2k4/Web-Development-Curriculum/Codecademy/readme.md

 9. Object-Oriented Programming, Part 1 - [Virtual Computer Project](/Codecademy/Ruby/ "view Ruby Projects")
 10. Object-Oriented Programming, Part 2 ==> IN PROGRESS

-To run any of the ruby exercise or project files on Cloud9, use the terminal to change directory to codecademy/ruby/ followed by the lesson number (1-10).
-Then type 'ruby filename.rb' to run the ruby code.
-For example:

-    cd codecademy/ruby/5
-    ruby project_ordering_your_library.rb

 ## Learn Ruby on Rails
 #### IN PROGRESS | 25%